 The Company defines a reporting unit as an operating segment.
-The Company has goodwill of \$10.8 million which is included in other assets on the consolidated statement of financial condition.
 Goodwill of a reporting unit is subject to at least an annual test for impairment to determine if the estimated fair value of a reporting unit is less than its carrying amount.
 Goodwill of a reporting unit is required to be tested for impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Due to the volatility in the financial services sector and equity markets in general, determining whether an impairment of goodwill has occurred is increasingly difficult and requires management to exercise significant judgment.
-The Company's annual goodwill impairment analysis performed as of December 31, 2017 applied the following valuation methodologies:
+The Company's annual goodwill impairment analysis performed as of December 31, 2018 applied the following valuation methodologies:

 In estimating the fair value of the reporting unit, the Company uses the market comparable approach.
 The market comparable approach is based on comparisons of the subject company to public companies whose stocks are actively traded ("Price Multiples") or to similar companies engaged in an actual merger or acquisition ("Precedent Transactions").
 As part of this process, multiples of value relative to financial variables, such as earnings or stockholders' equity, are developed and applied to the appropriate financial variables of the subject company to indicate its value.
 Each of these standard valuation methodologies requires the use of management estimates and assumptions.
 In its Price Multiples valuation analysis, the Company uses various operating metrics of comparable companies, including revenues, after-tax earnings, and EBITDA as well as price-to-book value ratios at a point in time.
-The Company analyzes prices paid in Precedent Transactions that are comparable to the business conducted in the reporting unit.
 The Company weighs each of the valuation methods equally in its overall valuation.
 Given the subjectivity involved in selecting which valuation method to use, the corresponding weightings, and the input variables for use in the analyses, it is possible that a different valuation model and the selection of different input variables could produce a materially different estimate of the fair value of the reporting unit.